 The major cause of blotchy, uneven stain is wood with pores that are not uniformly spaced through the wood (like maple, birch, or fir), and pore walls with inconsistent density.

-Stain is additive, so if you don't apply it consistently or if you wipe it off incompletely, you will have lap lines.
+Stain is cumulative, so if you don’t apply it consistently or if you wipe it off incompletely, you will have lap lines.

 If your space is large enough to two people to be applying stain, you will have a much more consistent appearance if the same person applies the stain and the other wipes it off for the entire space.
 If you both do your own wiping on and wiping off starting at opposite sides of the room, you may end up with two different tones where your sections meet!

 If you want to maximize color saturation and coverage, you should apply stain with a buffer (we use a round berber carpet remnant instead of a pad), followed by a pass with a clean towel under the buffer to wipe off the excess.

 This method tends to spray stain toward walls and trim, but it also gets maximum depth of color with a lower risk of lap marks.

 And finally: Beware the phrase, “I’m planning to stain my floors to match my trim…”

 Customers who use the words “color match” make us nervous here at Pete’s, especially when they are talking about stain.